OpenText Extended ECM vs SharePoint comparison

 Find out what your peers are saying about OpenText Extended ECM vs. SharePoint and other solutions.
 Updated: March 2024.

-OpenText Extended ECM is ranked 2nd in Enterprise Content Management with 12 reviews while SharePoint is ranked 1st in Enterprise Content Management with 17 reviews.
+OpenText Extended ECM is ranked 2nd in Enterprise Content Management with 18 reviews while SharePoint is ranked 1st in Enterprise Content Management with 146 reviews.
 OpenText Extended ECM is rated 7.8, while SharePoint is rated 7.8.
-The top reviewer of OpenText Extended ECM writes "Enables collaboration and improves productivity, but is a bit limited for complex use cases".
-On the other hand, the top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
+The top reviewer of OpenText Extended ECM writes "Serves as a single source of support for the company but has scalability issues".
+On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
 OpenText Extended ECM is most compared with OpenText Documentum, IBM FileNet, Alfresco, OpenText Content Manager and Hyland OnBase, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and Microsoft Teams.
 See our OpenText Extended ECM vs. SharePoint report.

 See our list of best Enterprise Content Management vendors.